gabe2001/slmcSuite/README.md

 To do:
 * back button for devices without a physical button
-* a ton of work stil ahead
+* a ton of work still ahead